GenesisFR/DS2TroubleshootingGuide/README.md

 ## Unable to access or create a critical path that is required to operate

-See the same [section](https://github.com/GenesisFR/DS1TroubleshootingGuide?#unable-to-access-or-create-a-critical-path-that-is-required-to-operate) with the following differences.
+See [Unable to access or create a critical path that is required to operate](https://github.com/GenesisFR/DS1TroubleshootingGuide?#unable-to-access-or-create-a-critical-path-that-is-required-to-operate) with the following differences.

 Method 1 (recommended):